 The Group's Spanish companies have adapted their internal process and payment period policy to Law 15/2010, hence, measures to fight against default in trade operations have been implemented.
-In this regard, the conditions for contracting to commercial suppliers in 2018 relating to industrial activity for the manufacture of parts located in Spanish territory included payment periods equal to or less than 60 days in 2018 and 2017, as stipulated in Transitional Provision Two of the aforementioned Law.
+In this regard, the conditions for contracting to commercial suppliers relating to industrial activity for the manufacture of parts located in Spanish territory included payment periods equal to or less than 60 days in both 2019 and 2018, as stipulated in Transitional Provision Two of the aforementioned Law.